 - Weight12 ounces

 Keep the tempo high in the city with the Salomon Men’s Speedcross 3 Trail Running shoe on your feet.
-This shoe is fast, fluid and promises to provide you with a superb fit.
+This shoe is fast, fluid, and promises to provide you with a superb fit.
 Featuring the most secure and precise construction of its upper, this footwear does more than just wrapping your feet with exceptional comfort and support.
 It features a broad range of technologies, and each included to give you the perfect fit you’re searching for.
 To provide you with maximum breathability, the underlayer of this trail running shoe is made from a 3D open stretch mesh.
 Breathability means that fresh air can permeate the interior of your shoe easily, keeping both feet refreshed and cool all day long.

 The Sensfit technology is featured on the exterior of this winter running shoe, and it is employed by manufacturers to ensure a secure and precise fit while wrapping to your feet.
-It provides an accurate, stable and snug fit by cradling your foot from the midsole to the lace system.
+It provides an accurate, stable, and snug fit by cradling your foot from the midsole to the lacing system.
 The Sensfit technology brings more comfort while reducing the weight of the shoe with a molding type system.
 This technology works hand in hand with Salomon’s exclusive technology, the EndoFit Security and Precision engineering tech.
 It is produced with an internal fit sleeve and does its job by hugging the forefoot.
 The end goal is to improve both foot wrapping and feedback.